Daily Show feature cites RNR editor, Reynolds School grad w88 project

 Crowd sourcing used to create first searchable, national database on people killed by police

-After discovering there is no comprehensive, national database on people killed by police, D. Brian w88, editor of Reno w88 & Review and w88 School of Journalism graduate student, took on the effort to fill the void.
+After discovering there is no comprehensive, national database on people killed by police, D. Brian w88, editor of Reno w88 & Review and Reynolds School of Journalism graduate w88, took on the effort to fill the void.
 Burghart is using crowd sourcing to create a database of the number and circumstances of people killed by police nationwide, and the work - which is Burghart's graduate studies project - is catching notice nationally.
-Burghart appeared on The Daily w88 Oct.
+Burghart appeared on w88 Oct.
 7, 2014, to comment on his w88, Fatal Encounters, as part of a story on the topic.
 His w88 has also been cited in stories by the Washington Post and CNN.

 w88 said, "It started with a simple question: How often does that happen?"